tomaskala/server-config/README.md

   ```
 * The following is a template to initialize a new git repository on the server.
   This must be repeated for each new repository.
-  * On the server side, logged as the main user (the git user does not have a
+  * On the server side:
-    proper shell, so login is impossible anyway).
     ```
     # mkdir /home/git/<REPO-NAME>.git
     # cd /home/git/<REPO-NAME>.git